 Enzymes are proteins in the body that help make chemical reactions go.
 Enzymes have “binding sites” for the chemicals they interact with.
 In this illustration, the first chemical reaction of fatty acid oxidation is shown.
 The enzyme has one binding site for a fatty acid and another for a chemical called coenzyme A (CoA).
 These binding sites are very specific; fatty acid and CoA fit into them like keys in locks.
 By bringing these two chemical compounds close to each other, the enzyme allows them to bond together, forming a new chemical called fatty acyl-CoA.
 The enzyme releases this product, and is then free to bind another fatty acid and CoA.
 Without the enzyme, the likelihood of the fatty acid and the CoA bonding together is almost zero.

 Cells contain smaller vesicular structures called organelles.
 This biologic compartmentation allows the body to put enzymes that need to work together in the same place.
 Fatty acid oxidation takes place inside two different organelles – the mitochondria and peroxisomes.
 The enzymes needed for fatty acid oxidation in mitochondria are different from those in peroxisomes.
-Research done at the Kennedy Krieger Institute in the 1980′s by Drs Inderjit Singh and Hugo Moser showed that VLCFA oxidation takes place in peroxisomes only.
+Research done at the Kennedy Krieger Institute in the 1980’s by Drs.
+Inderjit Singh and Hugo Moser showed that VLCFA oxidation takes place in peroxisomes only (Singh et al 1981).

-In 1993, Drs Patrick Aubourg and Jean-Louis Mandel in Paris discovered that the X-ALD gene generates a protein (ALDP) that is localized in cells in peroxisomes.
+In 1993, Drs.
+Patrick Aubourg and Jean-Louis Mandel in Paris discovered that the ALD gene generates a protein (ALDP) that is localized inside cells in the membrane of the peroxisomes (Mosser et al 1993).
 The ALD protein belongs to a specific family of transporter proteins.
 These proteins allow molecules to cross biological membranes like those surrounding the cellular organelles.
-ALDP acts as a gate in the membrane surrounding the peroxisome.
-VLCFA travel through the gate and enter the peroxisome where they can be degraded to generate shorter fatty acids.